kontena/kontena/getting-started/ubuntu_cluster.md

 ### Connect & configure first grid

 ```
-$ kontena connect http://10.2.2.99:8443 # use https if you configured ssl certificate
+$ kontena connect http://10.2.2.99:8080 # use https and 8443 port if you configured ssl certificate
+$ kontena register # if you do not have Kontena account
 $ kontena login
 $ kontena grid create first-grid
 $ kontena grid use first-grid